Pre-auction strategic communication: Restricted seller

+Thus if $\tau$ is a sustainable threshold under the unrestricted regime, It follows that the sustainable unrestricted thresholds lie on the increasing part of $\Pi_2$, so the seller prefers the highest sustainable threshold. \end{proof}

-\begin{proposition} Under the restricted regime, seller's optimal threshold $\tau_S^*$ within the class of symmetric threshold equilibria is $\tau_S^*=r^*$ if $\Rev_{r^*}(L,L)\leq c.$ Otherwise, it is the highest threshold sustainable where an auction runs iff at least one bidder reports $H$.
+The next proposition then solves for the seller-optimal threshold under the restricted regime. \begin{proposition} Under the restricted regime, seller's optimal threshold $\tau_S^*$ within the class of symmetric threshold equilibria is $\tau_S^*=r^*$ if $\Rev_{r^*}(L,L)\leq c.$ Otherwise, it is the highest threshold sustainable where an auction runs iff at least one bidder reports $H$.
 That is, $\Rev_{\tau_S^*}(L,L)=c.$ \end{proposition} In particular, the seller never prefers a lower threshold $\tau$ where both bidders would need to report $H$ in order to induce a mechanism even though such a threshold could result in profitable trades that would not occur under a higher threshold.